 First to say, I am looking for games where the distortion is a part of the challenge.
 There are games like MadWorld

 which have such weird graphical styles that it might constitute "distortion", but you wouldn't go as far as to say that the distortion is part of the actual game.
 Instead I'm thinking about games where you have to force your brain to think twice about processing visual information, either in order to solve puzzles, or to do actiony things.Some games I have thought of so far

 -Most levels in Space Giraffe

 have challenging and awesome distortions that are kinda hard to verbally describe.
-I encourage you to watch this video
+I encourage you to watch

 if you don't know Space Giraffe

 ; they think obfuscation is not a valid way of creating difficulty, that it will always be "cheap".
 But if you watch that video of level 64, I think it is clear that someone who believes this is missing out on a very sophisticated kind of beauty.
 Jonathan Blow believes that the game can give you a new way of looking at the world

 -Where is my heart?

 is a fun game by the Johann Sebastian Joust

 people.
 It doesn't explore its "multiple views into the room" idea as clearly as some other puzzle platformers, but it has a lovely beginning and an interesting feeling to it.